Shagun555/Feedback_Collector/README.md

 - Delete Feedback

 ## Technologies Used
--React for frontend
+- React for frontend
--React Router for navigation
+- React Router for navigation
--Local Storage for Storing feedbacks
+- Local Storage for Storing feedbacks
 - CSS

 ## Components Overview